vincentbrison/vb-maven/README.md

 Maven repo for my projets host on github.

-For more informations about the archives uploaded here, please visite :
+Informations about the archives uploaded here :

  * [vb-android-library-cache](https://github.com/vincentbrison/vb-android-library-cache)
+ * [A fork of swipelistview](https://github.com/47deg/android-swipelistview).
+This fork is used to develop several fixes which will be progressively ask as pull request into the main project.

 License
 =======

     Copyright 2013 Vincent Brison.